QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ## Overview

-This lecture describes a linear-quadratic version of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.
+This lecture describes several  linear-quadratic versions of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.

-Like Chang {cite}`chang1998credible`, we use the model as a laboratory in which to explore the consequences of different timing protocols for government decision making.
+Like Chang {cite}`chang1998credible`, we use the models as a laboratory in which to explore consequences of  timing protocols for government decision making.

-The model focuses attention on intertemporal tradeoffs between
+The models focus attention on intertemporal tradeoffs between

-- welfare benefits that anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing a representative agent's *liquidity*, as measured by his or her real money balances, and
+- welfare benefits that anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing a representative agent's *liquidity*, as measured by his or her holdings of real money balances, and
-- costs associated with  distorting taxes that the government must levy in order to gather the nominal money that it must  withdraw from the economy in order to generate anticipated deflation
+- costs associated with the  distorting taxes that the government must levy in order to acquire the paper money that it will  destroy  in order to generate anticipated deflation

-The model features
+The models feature

 - rational expectations
+- several explicit timing protocols
 - costly government actions at all dates $t \geq 1$ that increase household utilities at dates before $t$
+- sets of Bellman equations, one set for each timing protocol

+   - for example, in a timing protocol used to pose a **Ramsey plan**, a government chooses an infinite sequence of money supply growth rates once and for all at time $0$.

-- two Bellman equations, one that expresses the private sector's  expectation of future inflation as a function of current and future government actions, another that describes  the value function of a  Ramsey planner
+   - in this timing protocol, there are  two value functions and associated Bellman equations, one that expresses a representative  private expectation of future inflation as a function of current and future government actions, another that describes  the value function of a  Ramsey planner

+   - in other timing protocols, other Bellman equations and associated  value functions will appear

 A theme of this lecture is that  timing protocols affect  outcomes.